nlesc-sigs/nlp-sig/README.md

 The regular meetings of the Natural Language Processing SIG (formerly eHumanities SIG) have been delayed for a while.

-We still meet at Mondays 13:00-14:30 to follow an online course on [NLP with Deep Learning](https://github.com/NLeSC/natural-language-processing-sig/blob/master/nlp-deeplearning.md).
+We still meet at Thursdays 14:00-15:30 to follow an online course on [NLP with Deep Learning](https://github.com/NLeSC/natural-language-processing-sig/blob/master/nlp-deeplearning.md).

 # Past meetings